keyboard-ergonomics/keymacs/README.md

 ## Project targets

 * Fix QWERTY problems (apply solutions from well known alternative layouts).
-* Place keys for general Emacs combos into convenient places.
+* Place keys for general Emacs combos into convenient places instead of remapping them in Emacs.

-## Introduction into QWERTY layout problems

 Like in many other alternative layouts first purpose of this project is fix QWERTY problems.
 Second purpose is to be compatible with most typical GNU/Emacs keybindings.

+### Problems with familiar keys bindings in alternative keyboards

+Commonly the most alternative layouts solve only first problem mentioned above: they help you avoid inconvenience of QWERTY.
+But they require you remap the most of known Emacs keys for different modes because these layouts was made without Emacs in mind.
+For example several well known layouts try keep `XCV` keys in convenient place (or in the same place as QWERTY) because historically many applications on the desktop platforms (Windows, Mac, Linux) use these keys for clipboard operations.
+So it is a strong habit of computer users that even alternative layouts wont break it.
+But Emacs uses other keys for clipboard by default: `Ctl`-`W` for cut, `Meta`-`W` for copy and `Ctl`-`Y` for insert.
+I think these keys badly placed on QWERTY.
+But on Dvorak layout they placed even worse on my sense.
+Norman layout places them in more accessible places though.
+But anyway alternative layouts targeted at mostly used apps (like word processors and well known browsers) those keyboard combos very different from habits suggested by Emacs.
+So my try is create the layout oriented primarily on Emacs experience.

+The same problem appears for Emacs navigation keys on alternative layouts.
+So if you want to use better keyboard layout you will need adapt for the layout all your Emacs bindings and bindings in the applications that use Emacs bindings (shell for example).

+## Application oriented layout

-An usable keyboard layout for all purposes is a mythical idea similar to idea of an universal programming language.
+I think an usable keyboard layout for all purposes is a mythical idea similar to idea of an universal programming language.
 A degree of usability always depends on UI of applications you used.
 Different apps have different frequency of key combinations and provide different hotkeys.
 Human languages beside English increase complexity of this task by adding own rules of keyboard usage unique per language.
 Also hardware limits of common keyboards prevent to use them ergonomically (there are a very small set of keyboards that may be called really ergonomic).

 But with all these limitations in mind it is possible to increase usability of your keyboard for most often used by you applications and for languages you speak.
 And I think resulting layout, that may be comfortable for you will be very different from layout comfortable for me.
-But... if we use nearly same set of applications and speak same language then optimal for us layouts may be similar too.
-So it is main idea of this project — *it is not possible make universal ergonomic layout for all* but it possible make *nearly ergonomic layout* for people who used *similar tools and speak same language*.
+But if we use nearly same set of applications and speak same language then layouts that optimal for us may be similar too.
+So it is main idea of this project — *it is not possible make universal ergonomic layout for all purposes* but it possible make *nearly ergonomic layout* for people who used *the same tools*.

-Yes, it possible to change keybindings in different apps to a single scheme.
-But anyway adapting you keybindings will not improve QWERTY layout.
-So you will choose one of alternatives like Colemak, Norman, Workman etc. But then you will try to use it with your honest application you will find how strange look old key combos.
-Especially navigation on chars/words/strings or copypasting.
-For example Colemak keeps ZXCV keys in same places like in QWERTY so you will not lost with a new layout in many GUI apps those use these keys for copy-paste operations.
-But if you are Vi or Emacs user you will find a new layout very uncomfortable for the most of typical operations because default keybindings was oriented on QWERTY.
-As another example remember navigation keys in Vim: where they placed in QWERTY and just compare with any other alternative layout.
-You will find them in very inconvenient places.
-So if you want to use better keyboard layout you will need change applications you use for that layout.

 It main cause why I not use one of ready alternatives and research for own solution.
 Because I used GNU/Emacs most of time and terminals with